VisionandCognition/NHP-TemplateScripts/NMTv2/reg_scripts/ReadMe.md

 `SingleSubject_reg_NMTv2_T1w.sh <SUBJECT>`

 Alternatively, you can run one or multiple individuals with one of the batch scripts (`Batch_....`) in which you can set up an array of subject names to loop over.
+Examples are present for whcih you only need to change the array of names.